nhak03/cse183asgn5/README.md

 # Topical App

-Write a Topical cards app using Vue.js and the provided starter code.
+Write a Topical app using Vue.js and the provided starter code.
 The app allows users to create posts in a common feed (all posts, by all users, end up in the same feed).

 ## Behavior

+Please refer to the [video](demo.mp4) for a visual representation of the app.

 ### Screen organization

 The screen should be divided into two columns, one 3/4 wide, and one 1/4 wide.
 In the left column, the 3/4 wide, there is an area for creating posts, and a list of posts.
 In the right column, the 1/4 wide, there is a list of tags.
-Please refer to the [video](demo.mp4) for a visual representation of the app.

 ### Post creation